Secular Spring Break

 Put your values into action by helping your community.

-If you would like to support students in carrying out this project you can make a tax-deductible donation on our website.
+If you would like to support students in carrying out this project you can click the link tax-deductible donation.

-Our partners, All Hands and Hearts (AHAH), are in Florida responding to Hurricane Ian’s devastating impacts.
+Our partners, All Hands and Hearts (AHAH), are in Florida responding to Hurricane Helene and Milton's devastating impacts.
 They are performing chainsaw work to remove fallen and hazardous trees, removing debris, mucking, gutting and doing mold sanitation to get community members back into their homes as soon as possible.

 AHAH’s volunteer-powered disaster relief model has allowed them to quickly mobilize volunteers to assist affected communities.
 Hurricane Ian has created a tremendous need for support and volunteers to help these communities recover.